problame/documentation/features.rst

 - Self-hosted
 - Written in Go (Golang)
 - Use Postgres as database
-- There are no dependencies, only a single static binary
+- There is no dependency, only a single static binary
 - Automatic HTTPS configuration with Let's Encrypt integration
 - Use your own SSL certificate
 - Supports HTTP/2.0 if TLS is configured
 - Feeds are updated in the background by an internal scheduler
+- External content is sanitized before being displayed
+- Use content security policy that allows only application Javascript and block inline code and styles
+- Works only in modern browsers